Spuddy, my BMW M-Coupe. There are others like it but this is mine.

 Stuff I've done

 I did get 3.46 LSD gears and that exceeded my expectations.
-Then I was quite satisfied with my acceleration even compared to the S54 cars I'd driven.
+Once installed I was quite satisfied with my acceleration even compared to the S54 cars I'd driven.
 I feel all variants of the M-Coupe were geared too high.
 But keep in mind I'm at a very high elevation in Colorado, so perhaps stock gearing feels fine at sea level.

 A/C Overhaul.
 A lot the of the air conditioning system mine is new since it had a leak that was hard to find.
 This is not a common problem, but it isn’t cheap.Subframe enhancement.
 My subframe was perfect which is a big worry with these cars.
 I couldn’t stand the thought of finding a crack one day after driving down one too many cobblestone roads.
 So I had a the Randy Forbes reinforcement kit installed by Glen Shelly with a dual ear differential mount to stiffen things up.